-MAT193 Topics in Algebra & Trigonometry
+MAT-193 Topics in Algebra/Trigonometry 3 Credits

 This course provides an intensive one-semester survey of topics in algebra and trigonometry.
 Topics include powers of ten, formulas, graphs, simultaneous equations, logarithms, right triangle trigonometry, vectors, sine waves, and complex numbers.
 Topics are illustrated by applications from electronics and other fields.
 Use of scientific calculator is required.
-Prerequisite: Placement or grade of C or better in Fundamentals of Algebra (MAT094).
+Prerequisite: Placement or grade of C or better in Foundations of Algebra (MAT097).

-MAT194 College Algebra-STEM
+MAT-194 College Algebra-STEM

 This course is designed for science, technology, engineering, computer science, and mathematics students and provides a solid preparation for precalculus.
 The course covers systems of linear equations, matrices, partial fractions, linear programming, algebra of functions, quadratic equations, polynomials, rational and radical functions, complex numbers, exponential and logarithmic functions, maximum and minimum problems, symmetry, lines, conic sections, graphs of relations and functions, and applications.
 A graphing calculator is required for this course.
 This course meets General Education "Quantitative Thought" Requirement Area 4.
-Prerequisite: Grade C or better in Fundamentals of Algebra (a grade of B or better is recommended) (MAT094) or placement.
+Prerequisite: Grade C+ or better in Intermediate Algebra (a grade of B or better is recommended) (MAT099) or placement.

-MAT196 College Trigonometry
+MAT-196 College Trigonometry

 This course covers basic principles of trigonometry, including solution of triangles, radian measure, graphs of trigonometric functions, identities, and equations.
 It includes an introduction to polar forms and polar coordinates.
-Prerequisite: Grade of C or better in College Algebra-STEM (MAT194) or placement.
+Prerequisite: Grade of C+ or better in College Algebra-STEM (MAT194) or placement.